Today, the Social Security Administration announced a 5.9% cost-of-living adjustment (COLA) for 2022.

 This is the largest increase in the past 39 years.

-The 1.6% increase for 2020 follows a 2.8% increase for 2019 and a 2% increase for 2018.
+This COLA increase follows a 1.3% increase for 2021, 1.6% increase for 2020, a 2.8% increase for 2019, and a 2% increase for 2018.

 Most people receiving Social Security are retired or disabled.
 For most, health care is their biggest expense, and it is one of the fastest rising costs in America.

 Some are proposing that Social Security begin using a price index for the elderly, called CPI-E, that would take into account items such as health care costs, which have increased at a greater rate than inflation overall.

 Health care cost increases have outpaced COLA increases for years.
 Medicare Part B premiums are going up three times faster than the annual benefit increases.
 In addition, the CPI also does not take into account the rising cost of prescription drugs.

 But so far, no action has been taken on this proposal.

 Changing to the CPI-E is included in the Social Security 2100 Act aimed at fixing Social Security put forward by Rep. John Larson, D-Conn.

 Increases will go into effect on December 31, 2021, and will be seen by SSDI recipients on the first check of January of 2022.